patengelbert/mediator-bot/README.md

 Possible test - hold two separate meetings, one with a human mediator and one with the mediator-bot, gather participants' opinions on which was preferred.

+## Tasks
+- Cocktail party problem, preprocessing for speech recognition (Split sound into sp=eperate streams for the number of current speakers)
+- Speech recognition, transcribing the conversation (Who is speaking, what are the words that they are saying)
+- Natural Languague processing, interpretting the text derived from the speech recognition (speaker, person spoken to, emotion, etc.)
+- AI framework from current mood to appropriate response (link input to correct response)
+- Library of actions for nao eg. pointing, waving, signalling to listen
+- Library of spoken phrases to use in response to specific situations, plus a wrapper class
+-

 ## Resources